You might've already noticed a theme in my posts this month... but if not, I'm spilling the beans!

 He is flourishing as a comedian, writer, actor and musician.
 He is able to live his life fully with only slight modifications.
 The whole experience brought us closer as a family.
 We never take our time together for granted and we always check up on each other.
 Plus, he's part of the reason I started Revive (along with my grandpa).
 So, overall, we're better because of it.

-I created the Lupus Research Collection with hope that we can provide enough funding to figure out what causes it, how to better treat it and even how to cure or prevent it in the future.
-Here's my favorite Lupus piece- our Square Earrings.
+I created the Support Lupus Research Collection with hope that we can provide enough funding to figure out what causes it, how to better treat it and even how to cure or prevent it in the future.

-If you’d like to help our mission by purchasing one of our special pieces for Lupus research, click here to view the full collection.
+If you’d like to help fund Lupus research by purchasing one of our special pieces, click here to view the full collection.
 With help from people like you, the future is bright for my brother and the other 5 million people suffering from lupus.

 ***All content on this website, including medical opinions and any other health-related information, is for informational purposes only and should not be considered to be a specific diagnosis or treatment plan for any individual situation.
 Use of this site and the information contained herein does not create a doctor-patient relationship.
 Always seek the direct advice of your own doctor in connection with any questions or issues you may have regarding your own health or the health of others.***